 Participants in the Japanese PE market

 Most deals in the Japanese PE market are done by firms with a local, on-the-ground presence.
 These can be either domestic Japanese firms, regional PE firms, or global PE firms.
 The size of deals pursued by a PE firm is often a measure of the size of their funds: a domestic firm with a smaller fund will pursue smaller deals than an international firm with a large Asia-focused or global fund.
 As the fund size of Japanese PE firms is expanding, some Japanese firms are also participating in larger size deals.

 Figure 9: Types of Japanese PE competitors by deal size

 Holding period and exit

 PE firms make money for the investors in their funds ultimately by exiting their investments at a profit.
-The average holding period for PE investments exited in between 2016-2019 was 4.7 years.
+The average holding period for PE investments exited between 2017-2020 was 4.7 years.
 It would be rare to see periods shorter than 2 years or longer than 9-10 years.
 When PE firms exit an investment, the routes can be various.
 Most typical is a sale to a strategic investor, followed by an IPO.
 In a minority of situations, PE firms sell an asset to another PE investor in a secondary transaction.

 Figure 10: Lifetime and typical exits of Japanese PE assets

 As the PE industry in Japan has been around for two decades now, the general understanding of and acceptance of PE has increased significantly.
 This impacts three main trends that can be observed in deals pursued by PE firms, and that are expected to provide continued momentum for the industry going forward.